phidea

 What it does

-Akinova is a London-headquartered, Bermuda-regulated electronic marketplace for the transfer and trading of (re)insurance risk and insurance-linked securities (ILS).
+Akinova is a London-based, Bermuda-regulated electronic marketplace for trading (re)insurance risk and insurance-linked securities (ILS).
 It was founded in 2017 by Dr Henri Winand (CEO, previously CEO of Intelligent Energy Holdings PLC) and Dr Jean Michel Paul.
-Its stated ambition is to build the first new regulated insurance marketplace since Lloyd's of London was chartered in 1871 — a claim grounded specifically in Bermuda Monetary Authority (BMA) regulatory structure rather than in UK institutional lineage.
+Its goal is to build the first new regulated insurance marketplace since Lloyd's of London in 1871.
+That claim is based on Bermuda Monetary Authority (BMA) regulation, not on any UK institutional connection.

 Regulatory status is the product.
-In January 2021 Akinova received the first Insurance Marketplace Provider licence issued by the BMA, a regulatory category the authority created in 2019 specifically to accommodate Akinova-style venues.
-The licence permits Akinova to facilitate risk trading and transfer across cedents, brokers, carriers and capital providers in a fully regulated environment, including trading of insurance contract securities, collateral, cat bonds, notes and preference shares ancillary to insurance business.
-The venue is deliberately neutral: regulated as a marketplace but neither as a broker nor as a carrier, so it does not compete with the brokers and carriers transacting on it.
-That neutrality is the structural differentiator Akinova markets to ecosystem participants.
+In January 2021 Akinova received the first Insurance Marketplace Provider licence issued by the BMA.
+The BMA created this licence category in 2019, specifically for venues like Akinova.
+The licence lets Akinova connect cedents (companies buying reinsurance), brokers, carriers and capital providers in one regulated place.
+It covers trading of insurance contract securities, collateral, cat bonds, notes and preference shares.
+Akinova is regulated as a marketplace — not as a broker and not as a carrier — so it does not compete with the brokers and carriers who use it.
+That neutral position is the main thing Akinova sells to participants.

 Funding and investors.
-Publicly disclosed cumulative funding sits between ~$5.3m (Crunchbase, across six rounds and 33 investors) and ~$12.8m (PitchBook).
-The most recent confirmed round is a ~$878k Series B led by FinTLV in July 2019.
-Named strategic investors include Hiscox (which became a named cedent on the platform's first trade), MS&AD Ventures (venture arm of the Japanese insurance holding company), FJ Labs and FinTLV.
-The six-year gap since the last publicly indexed round, for a marketplace whose value depends on liquidity and network effects, is worth flagging.
+Total disclosed funding is somewhere between ~$5.3m (Crunchbase, six rounds, 33 investors) and ~$12.8m (PitchBook).
+The last confirmed round was a ~$878k Series B led by FinTLV in July 2019.
+Named strategic investors include Hiscox (also the capacity provider on the platform's first trade), MS&AD Ventures (the venture arm of Japanese insurance holding company MS&AD), FJ Labs and FinTLV.
+No publicly indexed round has appeared since 2019 — a six-year gap that matters for a marketplace whose value depends on liquidity and deal flow.

 Transaction traction.
-Akinova's canonical reference transaction is the first parametric cyber risk transfer executed on the platform on 23 December 2019: Hiscox structured and provided capacity, Guy Carpenter brokered, PCS acted as reporting agent, and the buyer was disclosed (after the fact) as an asset manager in financial services covering cyber-induced disruption to US power generation assets.
+The one well-documented trade is a parametric cyber risk transfer on 23 December 2019: Hiscox structured it and provided capacity, Guy Carpenter brokered it, PCS acted as reporting agent, and an asset manager in financial services bought it to cover cyber-induced disruption to US power generation.
 A second parametric cloud outage placement for an Asian tech firm followed in 2020.
-Beyond these bilateral trades the platform has not published ongoing placed limit, transacted premium or named-cedent counts, which contrasts sharply with Tremor's regular disclosure of $278m cumulative premium and named cedents.
+After that, Akinova has not published placed limits, transacted premium or a named-cedent list.
+Tremor, by contrast, regularly disclosed ~$278m in cumulative premium and named its cedents.

 Pivot toward MGA product.
-Between 2023 and 2024 Akinova's externally visible centre of gravity shifted from pure marketplace toward a "regulated MGA" posture with two proprietary B2B products: the A1Policy (a multi-year umbrella policy for Fortune 500 insureds, designed to unlock capital relief) and the C1Policy (a structured-credit insurance product covering credit-card acquirers against the insolvency risk of airline and travel merchant clients; shortlisted for the Axco Global Insurance Awards 2024).
-In September 2025 Insurance Insider reported Akinova was preparing an aggregate umbrella offering via a joint stock company co-owned by insureds and capital providers.
-These are real products, but they compete with structured-credit specialty MGAs and captive-style vehicles, not with reinsurance placement brokers — a different market than the exchange/auction thesis of 2019.
+From 2023 to 2024 Akinova moved visibly from marketplace toward a managing general agent (MGA) model with two B2B products.
+A1Policy is a multi-year umbrella policy for Fortune 500 insureds, aimed at releasing capital.
+C1Policy is a structured-credit insurance product that protects credit-card acquirers against losses when airline or travel merchant clients go insolvent; it was shortlisted for the Axco Global Insurance Awards 2024.
+In September 2025 Insurance Insider reported Akinova was preparing an aggregate umbrella offering through a joint stock company co-owned by insureds and capital providers.
+These products are real, but they sit in the structured-credit MGA space, not the reinsurance exchange space Akinova originally targeted.

 Positioning vs. Tremor and Ledger Investing.
-Akinova sits between the two.
-Unlike Tremor (which ran sealed-bid batch auctions for property-cat treaty placement, transacted ~$278m premium, and was acquired by W. R. Berkley in 2023), Akinova operates as a regulated venue for bilateral and multilateral bespoke risk-transfer trades rather than as a programmatic auction — and it remains independent.
-Unlike Ledger Investing (a broker-dealer and ILS structurer wrapping US casualty portfolios into Cayman SPCs), Akinova does not structure the deals: it provides the regulated rails on which cedents, brokers and capital providers transact cyber, parametric, ILS and other risk-transfer instruments.
-The closest operational analogue is the ambition of "a digital Lloyd's" — a neutral, regulated, multi-participant venue — and the honest evaluation is that this ambition has outrun disclosed transaction volume.
+Tremor ran sealed-bid batch auctions for property-cat treaty placement, recorded ~$278m in premium, and was acquired by W. R. Berkley in 2023.
+Akinova runs bespoke bilateral and multilateral trades on a regulated venue and stays independent.
+Ledger Investing is a broker-dealer that packages US casualty portfolios into Cayman special-purpose vehicles.
+Akinova does not structure deals; it provides the regulated infrastructure on which cedents, brokers and capital providers trade cyber, parametric, ILS and other risk-transfer instruments.
+The ambition is a neutral, multi-participant regulated venue — a kind of digital Lloyd's.
+Disclosed transaction volume has not yet matched that ambition.

 Analyst gap.
 No Gartner, Celent or Forrester coverage surfaced.
-Sourcing is Artemis.bm (gold-standard ILS trade), Reinsurance News, Insurance Insider, Intelligent Insurer, Captive International and The Royal Gazette (Bermuda), plus Akinova's own announcements and passle blog.
+Sources are Artemis.bm, Reinsurance News, Insurance Insider, Intelligent Insurer, Captive International and The Royal Gazette (Bermuda), plus Akinova's own announcements and blog.

 Named deployments